 Kaaren Biggs also made a variation of Celtic Block #260, a pattern design by Marsha Myrum-Thompson of the Celtic Cat.
 Kaaren changed the loops at the top and bottom of the design to give this Celtic design a different look.

 The 4th prize winner in the Predominately Applique (Amateur) category for the 2007 Quilters' Guild of New South Wales, Australia, quilt show is Celtic Windows by Beverley Hunter.
 This picture was provided by, and used with permission from, the QGNSW.
 The Celtic border and lattice design is called Celtic Wedding Rings (Interlace in the Round).
-The layout diagram for Celtic Wedding Rings is available in Celtic Medallion III as printed pattern or as an e-pattern.
+The layout diagram for Celtic Wedding Rings is available in the Celtic Medallion III digital pattern.
 The pattern contains the knotwork border and circular interlace templates, readily adaptable to make a 90" (2.3m) quilt, but does not have the applique baskets pictured here.
 Those were added by Beverley Hunter.

 "Knot-n-Nines" by Louise A. McGrattan of St. George, Canada

 Here's a close-up of the center of Knot-n-Nines, showing Celtic block #14 from Baskets: Celtic Style.

 Go to Quilters 2 Go to Quilters 3 Go to Quilters 4 Go to Quilters 5

 Return to Index or Back to Top